chicio/chicio.github.io/_posts/2017-08-15-model-view-presenter-architecture-ios-swift-unit-test.md

 }
 ```

-Develop a class like this one in TDD it's easy, given the fact that we can mock every dependecies it has and we can check in detail all the presentation flow.
-The unit test our presenter are shown below. *You can note that a lot of handcraft made mock objects are used but not reported here (you will find them in the complete project on Github reported at the end of this article)*.
+Develop a class like this one in TDD it's easy, given the fact that we can mock every dependecies it has and we can test in detail all the presentation flow.
+The unit test of our presenter are shown below. *You can note that a lot of handcraft made mock objects are used but not reported here (you will find them in the complete project on Github reported at the end of this article)*.

 ```swift
 class ProductsPresenterTests: XCTestCase {